Why I don’t care what you think of my writing

 I speak in order to listen to what I need to hear.

-When falling back on myself, there is only a blank page, a pen and my longing to connect with others.
+My writing serves that purpose, offering me a chance to listen to my inner voice.
 Putting pen to paper is my outlet, processing and feeling every inch, with all my rough edges and imperfections.
 While building my self-acceptance, I am filling my cracks and broken bits with gems and precious metals.
-Bit by bit, I am allowing those gems to shine through, not ashamed of my weathered experience and of the numerous mistakes and falls I took.
+Bit by bit, I am allowing those gems to shine through, not ashamed of my weathered experience and the numerous mistakes and falls I took.

 I no longer seek to protect my heart from living, feeling and sensing.
 My heart is beginning to free itself, and in that process, it wants to experience everything, unselected, unfiltered, unafraid.
-So that I can meet my world with discernment, creating an increasing choice, heightening my responsiveness.
-I intend to open my heart as wide as possible, hearing, seeing and feeling with more clarity.
-More clarity leads to a better focus on what is, to more appreciation and enjoyment of what I have and can create.
-I am making space for what is.
+So that I can meet my world with discernment, creating an increasing choice while heightening my responsiveness.
+I intend to open my heart as wide as possible, hearing, seeing and feeling, surrendering to uncertainty.
+I am making space for what is, reaching for appreciation and enjoyment of what I have and can create.